R v Creighton: Reasons of the court

 Several policy considerations were discussed which supported the majority's conclusion.
 First, a broader standard is required for deterrence.
 It tells people that if they act in a dangerous manner even where death is not foreseeable, they may be held liable for any deaths that are caused.
 Second, the broader standard accords with the sense of justice.
 An aggressor must take their victims as they find them.
 Criminal law must reflect the concerns of the victim and society when a victim is killed.
 Third, the broader standard removes the hassle of making distinctions between foreseeability of harm or death which could potentially cause problems in the future.

 The majority made a point of criticizing the test proposed by Lamer.
 Lamer's test personalizes the objective test to a point where it resembles a subjective test.
 The reasonable person should not be vested with the "frailties" and characteristics of the accused.
 Policy and principle demands a single, uniform legal standard for such offences.
 There is no support in criminal law theory that suggests that the morally innocent are protected through examination of individual circumstances.
 It is only in cases of incapacity that characteristics should be considered.

-The standard remains as what a reasonably prudent person would have done in all the circumstances.
+The standard remains as to what a reasonably prudent person would have done in all the circumstances.
 Consequently, activities that pose a greater threat or require greater expertise will require a greater standard of care.
-A person may fail that standard by undertaking an act they are not qualified in resulting in culpable negligence, or a person who is qualified may negligently fail the exercise special care required by the activity.
+A person may fail that standard by undertaking an act they are not qualified in resulting in culpable negligence, or a person who is qualified may negligently fail to exercise the special care required by the activity.